codeworks-templates/docker-to-gh/README.md

-# docker-to-gh
+# Build and Publish Your Docker Image to Github  🐳

-Github action used to build a docker image and push it to the github registry
+This workflow is triggered when commit messages include the word `deploy`